UGuest wireless network to require access code

 - eduroam is a roaming wireless service that partners with universities, museums, libraries, public transportation authorities, governments, and other organizations to offer free access to secure Wi-Fi around the world.
 If eduroam is configured on your device with your U credentials (uNID@utah.edu and password), it should connect automatically when visiting an eduroam partner location.

-Because unencrypted networks like UGuest are vulnerable to cyberthreats, Roach strongly urges members of the U community to use UConnect or a virtual private network (VPN) when accessing university resources through the public internet, such as Windows file shares and private internet protocol (IP)-addressed systems.
+Because unencrypted networks like UGuest are vulnerable to cyberthreats, Roach strongly urges members of the U community to use a virtual private network (VPN) when accessing university resources through the public internet, such as Windows file shares and private internet protocol (IP)-addressed systems.
 Please note, university resources that can only be reached from university IP space are not accessible on UGuest.

 Lewis seconded Roach’s recommendations, adding, “we really want to make it clear that UGuest is intended only for temporary visitors to campus.”